 The origins of taekwondo are Korean, characterized by head-height kicks and fast kicking techniques, which includes jumping spinning kicks.
 The important aspect is that you strike your opponent above waist height only.
 Shortly after World War II and particularly after the Japanese occupation, several new martial arts schools opened in Seoul.
 These were called kwans, which literally means building hall.
 The martial arts experts who opened these schools were all trained in Japanese and Chinese martial arts.
 The indigenous discipline of Taekkyeon had by that time been forgotten.
 Taekwondo was not yet practiced during the 1940s and 1950s and the kwans who offered training, were doing so with their own unique fighting style.
 By the beginning of 1955 the leaders of each kwan began to discuss among themselves about creating a martial art unique to Korea.
 General Choi Hong Hi, a martial artist himself and a controversial figure in the history of the sport, advocated the name Tae Kwon Do.
 General Hi is considered by many to be the father of taekwondo.

-During this time the sport was adopted by the military and also became popular in all the kwans.
+During this time the sport was adopted by the military making it popular in all the kwans.
 In 1959 the Korea Taekwondo Association (KTA) was established.
 What followed was a difficult period for the sport marked by several separate federations being established with slight variations in style.
 In 1972 the KTA and the Ministry of Culture, Sports and Tourism of the South Korean government established the Kukkiwon, the official home of taekwondo.
 A year later Kukkiwon and KTA approved the establishment of the World Taekwondo Federation, later renamed in 2017 to World Taekwondo.
-Since 2000, the sport has been part of the Olympic program, one of only two Asian martial arts.
-The other is judo.